junwoojeong100/spring-demo/README.md

 # spring-demo

-This repository is for a test to git clone, maven build, docker build & push a sample application based on spring boot.
+This repository is for simple hands-on labs to do git clone, maven build, docker build & push sample applications based on spring boot.

-In the future, it will be good to develop for sample microservices applications.
+In the future, it would be good to develop this repo for sample microservices applications.